zach-is-my-name/GoalZappEthereum/README.md

 ​     *Note:* Parameterizing a bonding curve is very much an act of balancing priorities.
 Adjusting for how quickly price rises relative to the total amount of tokens purchased by users of the system hinges on two competing priorities: **financial incentive** and **accessibility**.
 A curve that rises more gradually and evenly favors accessibility and platform utility (more tokens can be bought at a relatively lower price; lowering barrier to entry).
 A curve that rises more quickly favors financial incentive (it's profitable to "buy now", because the price will escalate quickly).
 The chosen parameters as implemented lean towards financial incentive because profit-motive is the strongest driver of network participation.
 Combined with the measures outlined below to limit pure speculative behavior, we hope to achieve the highest level of participation.

 *Thought experiment:* How does the incentive to profit from contributions compare to the purely intrinsic nature of contributions on platforms such Stack Exchange and Reddit?
-Are these motives mutuallyexclusive?
+Are these motives mutually exclusive?

-##### Trading Restrictions
+##### **Trading Restrictions**

 ​	You can't sell or transfer the token until you use it first